ichortower/TaterToss/README.md

 # Tater Toss - Throw Your Toddlers

-This is a small Stardew Valley mod which patches in the ability to toss your children after they have grown older and left the crib.
+This is a small Stardew Valley mod which patches in the ability to toss children after they have grown older and left the crib.
 Now you can enjoy throwing them for much longer!